-- A. A person commits Terrorism when he or she intentionally: - 1.
-Threatens to destroy or damage any structure, conveyance, or other real or personal property within the Reservation boundaries; - 2.
-Attempts or conspires to destroy or damage any structure, conveyance, or other real or personal property within the Reservation boundaries; or - 3.
-Creates a substantial risk of serious physical injury to any other person by destroying or damaging any structure, conveyance, or other real or personal property within the Reservation boundaries. - B. A violation of this section is a Class 1 offense
+- A. A person commits Terrorism when he or she by intentionally: - 1.
+Threatens Threatening to destroy or damage any structure, conveyance, or other real or personal property within the Reservation boundaries; - 2.
+Attempts Attempting or conspires conspiring to destroy or damage any structure, conveyance, or other real or personal property within the Reservation boundaries; or - 3.
+CreatesCreating a substantial risk of serious physical injury to any other person by destroying or damaging any structure, conveyance, or other real or personal property within the Reservation boundaries. - B. A violation of this section Section is a Class 1 offense.

 Section 819.
-Animal Neglect/Cruelty
+Animal Mistreatment/Neglect/Cruelty

-- A. A person commits Animal Neglect/Cruelty by knowingly cruelly neglecting, torturing or mistreating any animal. - B. A violation of this section is a Class 4 offense.
+- A. A person commits Animal Neglect/Cruelty Mistreatment by knowingly cruelly neglecting, torturing or mistreating any animal. - B. A person commits Animal Neglect by failing to provide an animal with necessary food, water, shelter or healthcare. - C. A violation of this section Section (A) is a Class 3 offense. - B.D.
+A violation of Section (B) is a Class 4 offense.